Helps get things moving.

 Side effects for Metamucil (Psyllium)

-What to expect when you start Metamucil (Psyllium)Skip what to expect section.
+What to expect when you take Metamucil (Psyllium)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Psyllium works in about 12-72 hours for constipation.